 - Must have an NHTSA 5-star overall rating for 2018

 - Must have at least 7 passenger seats

 What 3-row vehicles make the cut to qualify for our awards?
-Due to new IIHS Top Safety Pick requirements, only 8 make the cut this year so far, down from 11 last year in this segment.
-Models that lack complete NHTSA testing but may be added to this list later include the 2018 Hyundai Santa Fe and Mazda CX-9.
+Due to new IIHS Top Safety Pick requirements, only 9 make the cut this year so far, down from 11 last year in this segment.
+Some models simply lack test results and may be added later, for example the Mazda CX-9 is an excellent performer in the IIHS crash tests, but has no crash test results at all from the NHTSA.
 Others may be added or removed as test results from the IIHS and NHTSA are updated, as many have not yet been tested in the new passenger-side small overlap crash test.
 As a testament to how safe all these vehicles are for families, we recommend nearly all of the the 2018 qualifiers as well as those Honorable Mentions that fell a little short only in terms of the IIHS headlight ratings.
 The exception is the Mitsubishi Outlander, due to its relatively small size and various restrictions that make installations of multiple carseats more difficult than the others on the list.
 If your vehicle is not on the list, that doesn’t mean it is unsafe!
 That said, here are the finalists:

 - 2014-2018 Acura MDX